 Don't be fooled.
 That image does not belong to the Haviland or de Havilland surname, nor to all the descendants of a de Havilland ancestor, even if they prove that descent.
-The reason is because English Coats-of-Arms such as this bearing were granted to, or inherited by, an individual, and can only be passed down from eldest son to eldest son in that exact form.
+The reason is because English Coats of Arms such as this bearing were granted to, or inherited by, an individual, and can only be passed down from eldest son to eldest son in that exact form.

 This achievement was owned by a de Havilland man from one branch of the family and passed down through the eldest males of his line.
-(We are not yet sure to whom this particular bearing was granted, or who inherited it, but you can find some similar bearings in our de Havilland Bearings article.)
+(We are not yet sure to whom this particular bearing was granted, or who inherited it, but you can find some similar Arms in our de Havilland Bearings article.)
 The likelihood that you have the right to bear these arms, according to English custom, is extraordinarily small.
 (In fact, you'd probably know it if you were.)

 In English and Scottish Heraldry only the eldest son has a right to the original arms of his father, but his younger brothers have a right to a slightly changed (or "differenced") version of the arms, and those can be be passed down through their male lines as well.

-Therefore, there are many variations of this Coat-of-Arms, owned by de Havilland men throughout the years.
+Therefore, there are many variations of this Coat of Arms, owned by de Havilland men throughout the years.
 The granting of these arms was regulated, and in England and Scotland it still is.

 Nevertheless, this image is mass produced and sold by merchants generically under the false pretense that it belongs to "the Haviland family."
-This lie has led to a wide misconception amongst Americans that they can simply buy "the" Coat-of-Arms that represents their surname and hang it proudly on their wall as if it's a legitimate bearing.
+This lie has led to a wide misconception amongst Americans that they can simply buy "the" Coat of Arms that represents their surname and hang it proudly on their wall as if it's a legitimate bearing.

-Some bearings are officially granted to companies and countries, but in medieval England, from which the de Havilland family hails, the Coat-of-Arms belonged only to a man, granted to him by a ruling monarch.
+Some bearings are officially granted to companies and countries, but in medieval England, from which the de Havilland family hails, the Coat of Arms belonged only to a man, granted to him by a ruling monarch.
 If anyone else bore the same Arms without entitlement it was effectively identity theft, and punishable by law.
 To use an American analogy, imagine if someone took your Social Security Number and posted their name on it and presented it to the authorities as theirs.

-There is a cheaper route: which is to just create a fictional Coat-of-Arms.
+There is a cheaper route: which is to just create a fictional Coat of Arms.
 You can hire a Heraldic artist to paint it for you, or you can even assemble one using Photoshop with elements you can find online.
-Just remember that the resulting Coat-of-Arms wouldn't be a real one.
-It may break Heraldic rules, even in how the art is drawn, and of course it won't be registered.
-You'd be simply creating a logo that represents you or your immediate family, that is styled like a Coat-of-Arms.
+Just remember that the resulting Coat of Arms wouldn't be a "real" one - recognized by the College of Arms and entered into official record.
+It may break Heraldic rules, even in how the art is drawn.
+You'd be simply creating a logo that represents you or your immediate family, that is styled like a Coat of Arms.
 But if you go this route, be honest with people about what it is.